 Did you know that carbon projects generally can’t verify or monetize carbon in trees and soil unless you have at least 1,500 - 8,000 acres to measure?
 Earthbanc's AI measures and verifies land areas of forest and soil carbon as small as 200 m2 using high resolution imagery where available, from European Space Agency, NASA & private providers.

 That’s up to an 18,000 - 80,000-fold increase in efficiency - scaling up reforestation, and delivering social impact through improved carbon market access.
-Our verified forests generate carbon micro-payments to local communities through our innovative digital payment technologies, rewarding people for regenerating the planet.
+Our audited forests generate carbon micro-payments to local communities, rewarding planetary regeneration.

 Projects you are supporting